 7. Health and Safety Managers are leaders

-In order for things to actually change these individuals have to be able to effectively manage a team.
+To implement change, Health and Safety Managers have to effectively manage a team.
 HSMs understand the strengths and weaknesses of an organization and use it to promote proactive worker safety.
-They need to be comfortable with managing projects without being managed themselves.
-Furthermore, HSMs act as the face of ultimate safety and are the ones that anyone can to for questions regarding to safety.
+They are comfortable with managing projects without being managed themselves.
+Overall, HSMs act as the face of ultimate safety and are the ones that anyone can go to for questions regarding safety.